bee-browser/bee/bins/dfagen/README.md

     for the next reason
 * We can easily build a [NFA] (non-deterministic finite automaton) from a production rule in a CFG

-`bee-dfagen` generates a DFA recognizing tokens defined in a CFG.
+`dfagen` generates a DFA recognizing tokens defined in a CFG.
 The CFG is written in an YAML format so that we don't need to build another parser for the input lexical grammar.

-`bee-dfagen` doesn't generate a lexer code directly.
+`dfagen` doesn't generate a lexer code directly.
 Instead, it generates a definition of a DFA in a JSON format.
 Using the generated JSON data, you can easily generate a desired lexer code by writing a small script or template files processed by a template engine such as `Jinja`.

 You don't need to use it in most cases, but this package supplementarily provides a library crate.